GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/schedule/index.md

 <dl>
   <dt>Using the default value of 30 days, or not explicitly set</dt>
-    <dd>Reports will be sent 2 days, 7 days, or 30 days (+1 hour) after the click.<br>
+    <dd>Reports are sent 2 days, 7 days, or 30 days (plus 1 hour) after the click.<br>
-  For example, if the user converts 1 day after click, the report is sent ~ 2 days after the click.
-If the user converts 3 or 5 days after click, the report is sent ~ 7 days after the click.
-If the user converts 9 or 25 days after click, the report is sent ~ 30 days after the click.</dd>
+  For example, if the user converts 1 day after click, the report is sent approximately 2 days after the click.
+If the user converts 3 or 5 days after click, the report is sent approximately 7 days after the click.
+If the user converts 9 or 25 days after click, the report is sent approximately 30 days after the click.</dd>
   <dt>With an expiry between 7 and 30 days</dt>
-    <dd>The report is sent 2 days, 7 days or expiry (+1 hour) after the click.</dd>
+    <dd>The report is sent 2 days, 7 days or expiry (plus 1 hour) after the click.</dd>

   <dt>With an expiry between 2 and 7 days</dt>
-    <dd>The report is sent 2 days or expiry (+1 hour) after the click.</dd>
+    <dd>The report is sent 2 days or expiry (plus 1 hour) after the click.</dd>
   <dt>With an expiry under 2 days</dt>
-    <dd>The report is sent 2 days (+1 hour) after the click</dd>
+    <dd>The report is sent 2 days (plus 1 hour) after the click</dd>
 </dl>

 ## Limiting factors